-You Need to Replace Your AC Filter—Do You Know How?
+You Need To Replace Your AC Filter — Do You Know How?

-The good news is that swapping out your air conditioner filter is a simple task—if you know what you’re doing.
+The good news is that swapping out your air conditioner filter is a simple task — if you know what you’re doing.

-How to Replace Your AC Filter: An Easy Step-by-Step Guide
+How To Replace Your AC Filter: An Easy Step-by-Step Guide

-Here are the next steps, once you’ve located the filter:
+Here are the next steps once you’ve located the filter:

 - Loosen the fasteners holding the front of the grille to the vent, and gently remove the cover.
 Set it aside.
-The air filter should be located directly behind the cover.
+The air filter should be directly behind the cover.

-- Simply reach in and pull it out.
+- Reach in and pull it out.

 - If the filter is dirty, grab the new air filter.